This FAQ page is directed primarily to applicants.

-Applicants who hold passports from Mainland China, Hong Kong, Taiwan and Macao will apply online from March to June, 2017.
-Finalists will be notified before July 1, and will attend interviews to be held at Tsinghua University in Beijing, July.
-Final admissions decisions for Chinese Schwarzman Scholars will be announced before October 2017.
+Applicants who hold passports or permanent resident cards from Mainland China, Hong Kong, Taiwan, and Macao apply online from January to May 20.
+Candidates invited to interview are notified before July, and attend interviews at Tsinghua University in Beijing in early July.
+Final admissions decisions for Chinese Schwarzman Scholars are announced before October each year.

-Applicants holding a passport from any other country, will apply between April 2017 and September 2017.
-The application, including all supporting documentation such as references for currently enrolled undergraduate students, must be submitted by the deadline.
+Applicants holding a passport from any other country apply between April and September.
+The application, including all supporting documentation such as reference letters, must be submitted by the deadline.
 Some universities or colleges, especially those in the United States, may opt to establish an earlier deadline for completion of letters of recommendation.
 We encourage all currently enrolled undergraduate students to check with their university or college contact about any internal/campus-specific procedures that need to be followed.
-Finalists will be notified in mid-October if they are to be invited to interviews.
-Interviews will take place in three locations around the world, with candidates being invited to the geographically closest location.
+Candidates invited for interview are notified in mid-October.
+Interviews take place in three locations around the world with candidates often being invited to the location that is geographically closest.

 What is the eligible age range?

-Candidates must be at least 18 but not yet 29 years of age as of August 1, 2018.
+Candidates must be at least 18 but not yet 29 years of age as of August 1 of their enrollment year.

 Are there any fees associated with the Schwarzman Scholars application or the program?

 There is no fee associated with applying to the program.
-Semi-finalist interview expenses, such as economy class air or train travel, group meals and one night in a hotel if needed, will be arranged and covered by the program.
-Expenses for Schwarzman Scholars are also fully covered by the program, including the following: tuition, fees, room and board, travel to and from Beijing at the beginning and end of the academic year, in-country study tours, required course books and supplies, a Lenovo laptop and smartphone, health insurance, and a personal stipend.
+Interview expenses, such as economy class air or train travel, group meals, and one night in a hotel if needed, are arranged and covered by the program.
+Expenses for Schwarzman Scholars are also fully covered by the program, including the following: tuition, fees, room and board, travel to and from Beijing at the beginning and end of the academic year, in-country study tours, required course books and supplies, a Lenovo laptop, health insurance, and a personal stipend.